 *The graduate aggregate limit includes all federal loans received for undergraduate study.

-When federal assistance isn’t enough to pay for college — whether you weren’t approved for what you need or you need more than the federal limit on how much you can borrow — private education loans can help you cover the gaps in funding.
+When federal assistance isn’t enough to pay for college — whether you weren’t approved for what you need or you need more than the federal limit on how much you can borrow — private student loans can help you cover the gaps in funding.

-Students apply with the lenders.
 While many lenders will look at your credit score to determine the loan amount and terms, you may be able to get a quote without a credit check.
 Bad credit score or no credit history?
 You may have to take on a higher interest rate, or you can ask a parent or other financially responsible adult with a good credit score to be a cosigner on your loan.
 Having a cosigner may also help you get a lower interest rate than you could have when applying on your own.